jonny2westfield/bagatelles/content/two-charts.md

 *Johannes Siedersleben, Oxford, July 2016*

-The following is based on my notes of a course on “Philosophy of the Soul” in Oxford from 17 to 22 July 2016.
+The following is based on my notes from a course on “Philosophy of the Soul” in Oxford from 17 to 22 July 2016.

 ## Introductory Remarks